kajamia/ASC-bla/docs/cppreference/matrix.rst

 .. cpp:function:: MatrixView (size_t height, size_t width, T *data)
 .. cpp:function:: MatrixView (size_t height, size_t width, size_t dist, T *data)

-The constructors create a view into a matrix given its dimensions, data pointer, and optional distance between elements.
+The constructors create a view of matrix given its dimensions, data pointer, and optional distance between elements.
 MatrixView operates as a lightweight wrapper around existing data.

 T is the data type of the matrix elements, and ORD specifies whether the matrix is in RowMajor or ColMajor order.